Evensgn/MIPS-simulator/README.md

 ### Branch Prediction

 Branch prediction part is contained in the git branch `branch-prediction`.

 For branch instructions, this simulator uses an **Two-Level Adaptive Predictor** with `n == 2`.

 > A two-level adaptive predictor remembers the history of the last n occurrences of the branch and uses one saturating counter for each of the possible 2^n history patterns.
 >
 > Branch Predictor - Wikipedia

-The finished branch predictor has an average prediction accuracy of 97%, which is rather satisfying.
+The finished branch predictor has an **average prediction accuracy of 97%**, which is rather satisfying.

 ### Instruction Encoding Format